Team

 Maha Moussa has over twenty-five years of experience in project and office management.
 She worked as an executive assistant at the board level and has coordinated several projects with diplomatic missions.

-She holds a BA in Business Administration from the American University of Beirut with certifications in Project Management Professional (PMP) and Chartered Institute of Personnel and Development (CIPD).
+She holds a BA in Business Administration from the American University of Beirut with certifications in Project Management Professional (PMP), Chartered Institute of Personnel and Development (CIPD), and Research Administration (RAA).